-Some of Ms. Norman's duties and responsibilities at Freeport Middle include but are not limited to administrative correspondence, insurance forms, student accident reports, mail distribution, bus/transportation notes, compensatory time records, and other duties as assigned.
+Some of Mrs. Fisher's duties and responsibilities at Freeport Middle include but are not limited to administrative correspondence, insurance forms, student accident reports, mail distribution, bus/transportation notes, compensatory time records, and other duties as assigned.

 Data Control Specialist